mjang01011/portfolio/public/blogs/markdowns/JWT vs Session vs OAuth.md

 # JWT vs Session vs OAuth

 These are three common methods used for managing authentication and authorization in web applications.
-Here’s a detailed comparison of each:

 ## JWT (JSON Web Tokens)

-### Overview:

 JWT is a compact, URL-safe token format that can be used for securely transmitting information between parties.
 The token is digitally signed using a secret or a public/private key pair.

-### How It Works:

 1. **Authentication**: User logs in and, upon successful authentication, receives a JWT.
 2. **Storage**: The client stores the JWT (usually in local storage or a cookie).